 Reference Materials

 The following videos are pretty much self-explanatory.
 Remember, this is pure lead, and it is considered a hazardous material.
 So, if in doubt about how to properly dispose of it, contact your local recycling center.
 Also, I do sell the brass nipples and elbows that are needed to do this job.
-They are call 9/64" nipples or elbows.
+They are called 5/32" nipples or elbows.
+We also now carry custom made reducing nipples which make the job much easier and neater.

 Step One: Removing the Old Lead Tubing